Palmetto Bay, Florida: Education

 Miami-Dade Public Library System and the Village opened the Palmetto Bay Branch Library in 2009.

 Media

 Palmetto Bay is served by the Miami market for local radio and television.
 The Village has its own newspaper, The Palmetto Bay News, which is published bi-weekly and is part of Miami Community Newspapers.
-Additionally, The Miami Herald covers the Village in its South Dade edition of its "Neighbors" supplement.
+The Miami Herald covers the Village in its South Dade edition of its "Neighbors" supplement.

 Prior to 2012, the Village streamed its council meetings exclusively online.
 In early 2012, the Village expanded its video services to a government access TV network, WBAY, which offers a variety of local programming in addition to coverage of council meetings.